 Design is a contact sport, and studio is where the action is. studio attendance is mandatory because sharing and discussing designs with others is central to design.
 To receive credit for attending, you must arrive on time (no more than 5 minutes late) and stay for the entire session.

 You are allowed two absences for the quarter without penalty; thereafter you will receive zero credit for any missed studio.
 Please let your studio leader know if you will be absent.
 Excusable absences include family emergencies, job interviews, and presenting at a conference.
 It does not include wanting to leave early for long weekend or vacation.
 Attending another class during lecture or studio is not an excusable absence.

-At the end of the quarter, point scores are translated into letter grades in the standard way.
-For example 185/205 is 90.2% and would earn an A-.
+At the end of the quarter, percentages are translated into letter grades in the standard way.
+For example 90.2% and would earn an A-.
 In this class, as with any, the grade you earn reflects your performance.
 We don’t 'mark off' for anything.

 The course staff and I work hard to help you learn computational concepts and gain the skills necessary to be a contributor in digital society.
 We expect your help in achieving these goals.
 If you cheat, you not only fail yourself (in that you won’t have gained critical skills), but you fail UCSD (by lowering the expected quality of our undergraduate degrees).
 I have a personal responsibility to both you and to your fellow UCSD students -- and I take it seriously.
 So don’t cheat.
 I will submit an allegation report on anyone I believe to be not upholding our academic integrity contract.
 This is processed through UCSD's Academic Integrity Office.

 The following is an excerpt from the UCSD General Catalog section on Academic Dishonesty:

 No student shall engage in an activity that involves attempting to receive a grade by means other than honest effort, for example: